 Our check, after the $56 was removed, came to just about twenty dollars.
 We tipped on the $75 original amount, so our free “linner“ (lunch/dinner) ended up costing us about $35 for the two of us.
 Considering that if we ate a burger or sandwich somewhere else at the airport we would have paid just about the same, it ended up being a good deal.
 I’m just not going to go out of my way to eat here again.

 I’m glad Priority Pass is adding more locations like this to their network.
-It’s not the same as having lounge access but being able to sit down and have a nice meal instead of grabbing some fast food and eating at the gate was a nice change of pace.
+It’s not the same as having lounge access, but sitting down and having a nice meal instead of grabbing some fast food and eating at the gate was a nice change of pace.
 As long as we keep overestimating how early we need to leave for the airport, we’ll end up taking advantage of these perks when we can.

 This post first appeared on Your Mileage May Vary